Arthi-chaud/Arthi-chaud/README.md

 - :headphones: Music Addict, I'm more productive with some electro, 90's sound on!
 - :cherry_blossom: Aside from coding, I spend time working on my own server, watching movies and playing video games on old school consoles

-## Some other projects I'd like to highlight
+## Some projects I'd like to highlight

 - :cd: [Meelo](https://github.com/Arthi-chaud/Meelo) - Personnal Music Server, designed for music collectors
 - 🔧 [Seminal for Haskell](https://github.com/Arthi-chaud/seminal-haskell) - A better type-error message generator for Haskell (Master's Project at UKC)